 The Queen Creek General Plan provides a decision-making framework for choices regarding land use, transportation, parks and open space, law enforcement, fire, and other services and physical improvements that will shape the Town and impact residents’ quality of life.
-Arizona State Law requires that every jurisdiction in Arizona with more than 2,500 residents have a General Plan and update it every 10 years.
-In large jurisdictions, or rapidly growing jurisdictions such as Queen Creek, voters must also ratify the General Plan at a general election.
-This is the second time in Queen Creek’s history that the Town has updated its General Plan, and voters will be asked to ratify the 2018 General Plan in May, 2018.
+Arizona State Law requires that every jurisdiction in Arizona with more than 2,500 residents have a General Plan, update it every 10 years and in large jurisdictions, or rapidly growing jurisdictions such as Queen Creek, voters must also ratify, or approve, the General Plan at a general election.
+On May 15, 2018, voters approved the 2018 General Plan.

 Queen Creek is a highly desirable place to live in Arizona.
 A family friendly community, the Town has the highest percent of population under 20 years old in the East Valley.
 (ACS 2010-14, 5-year est.) We have a slightly higher percentage of college graduates than the neighboring communities of Gilbert and Chandler (ACS 2010-14, 5-year est.), which are home to several high-tech employers.
 Queen Creek has the second highest median household income in Maricopa County, and the highest housing values in the East Valley (Eliot & Pollack).
 Queen Creek has a lower labor force participation rate than Chandler and Gilbert (2010 US Census).
 Almost all of Queen Creek’s working residents work outside of Town (US Census Bureau, OnTheMap Application and LEHD Origin Destination-Employment Statistics-2014), and residents have longer commutes than many other Maricopa County residents.